Celebrating women and their impact in our community

 Tuesday 20th march | 7:30PM - 9PM | yoganest | pay what you can

 As a special treat for all those women who felt a bit run down this month, Flavia offered a dedicated workshop at the Yoganest .

 Restorative yoga is the practice of actively resting.
-It is based on the lack of physical effort and allows the body to re-align itself physically, energetically as well as emotionally, shifting the nervous system back towards balance.
-It's a great way to relieve daily stress and emotional strain.
-And the relaxation techniques that were taught in this class can be used outside the studio in our day to day lives to help reduce fatigue, calm busy minds and nurture ourselves.
+It is based on the lack of physical effort and allows the body to re-align itself physically, energetically, as well as emotionally, shifting the nervous system back towards balance.
+It is a great way to relieve daily stress and emotional strain.
+And the relaxation techniques that were taught in this class can be used outside the studio in our day-to-day lives to help reduce fatigue, calm busy minds and nurture ourselves.

 SONIA QUINTERO LIVE

 wednesday 21ST march | 7PM - 9PM | chapel | FREE